jchristopher/linkmarklet/README.md

 ## Changelog

 <dl>

+    <dt>0.7</dt>
+    <dd>Fixed an issue where post Tags were set after the post was published which caused interference with other plugin processes</dd>

     <dt>0.6</dt>
     <dd>Fixed an issue where Future Publish settings wouldn't properly unset after being set.</dd>
     <dd>Added autocomplete to Tags</dd>